nattomi/pylle/README.md

 # pylle
-Continuous data logging with DATAQ DI-149 A/D converter
+Continuous data logging with the DATAQ DI-149 A/D converter

 ## Usage
 Start logging